LawlessXD/golf-club/README.md

 - Online Booking System allowing the user to book a tee time themselves.
 - Members only section to provide information to members such as upcoming competitions, results and other activities at the club.
 ___

+## Technologies Used

+### Languages
+- HTML - Used as markup for the website
+- CSS - Used to add style to the page and position elements
+- jQuery - Used in conjunction with Bootstrap V4 Framework